MishaRubanov/MishaRubanov.github.io/_posts/2025-05-18-self-hosted-setup.markdown

 #### 4. **Glance**
 A nice easily customizable [dashboard](dashboard.misharubanov.com) that let's me browse RSS feeds, weather, docker containers, websites, and a bunch of other stuff.
 It's focused on being very mobile-compatible, which is great for checking on all my self-hosted apps and server when travelling.

+#### 5. **Duplicati**
+A straightforward tool for monitoring and setting up backups.
+I get to back up my files to a variety of cloud services, via FTP, and locally as a final precaution.

 ### 🏗️ How It All Fits Together

 - **Code** lives in GitHub.